 A Nudge to Conserve Water?

 One byproduct of looking at your water usage is the realization that we all use enormous amounts of water.
 It’s hard to ignore water usage when you see your household is using thousands of gallons of water per month.
 According to the USGS, “Estimates vary, but each person uses about 80-100 gallons of water per day.”
 Our family of four was typically around 150-300 gallons a day (total), so we seem to be doing better than the average.
-However, if we reassess in mid summer, I suspect we won’t look as good due to increased landscape watering.
+However, if we reassess in mid-summer, I suspect we won’t look as good due to increased landscape watering.
 Whether you rank above or below average, seeing your usage and tracking it over time can be a very useful tool to encourage conservation.

 If you compare yourself to similar households in the app or web portal and find your usage is high, your competitive nature might also help you conserve.
 The app even enables you to set up daily, weekly and monthly goals and budgets to help you manage your conservation efforts.
 These customizable budgets have alerts to notify you when you hit multiple thresholds.
-I haven’t figured out how to set mine broadcast a loud warning to certain family members when they’re showering too long.
+I haven’t figured out how to set mine to broadcast a loud warning to certain family members when they’re showering too long.
 Flume, consider that a feature request.

 Flume Pricing and Value

 Some of the water monitoring and leak detection systems I looked at had price tags close to $500, and that did NOT include professional installation which would add upwards of several hundred dollars more.
-I think the combination of product price and the reluctance of most homeowners to hire a plumber to install a device like this make many of the competing options to Flume undesirable.
+I think the combination of the product price and the reluctance of most homeowners to hire a plumber to install a device like this makes many of the competing options to Flume undesirable.
 At the other end of the spectrum, there are many leak sensors or leak alarms that you install throughout the home.
 I consider these less practical because you have to install so many sensors, and even with a bunch of sensors, your home might still spring a leak in an area not protected by a sensor.
 Furthermore, batteries failing in the various sensors means many will go without any protection even when they think they have it.

 Flume’s simple DIY installation, insightful data presentation, app integration, whole-house monitoring, and customizable alerts make it an excellent way to monitor your water usage and keep tabs on potential plumbing leaks.
 Some insurance companies will even give you a break on your homeowner’s insurance with a device like Flume in place (check with your agent).
 My only hesitation with Flume is not having experienced the 1.5 to 2 year battery life expectancy of the water sensor yet.
-Assuming battery life on the sensors is over a year, I think installing a Flume water monitor and leak detector is money very well spent.
+Assuming the battery life on the sensors is over a year, I think installing a Flume water monitor and leak detector is money very well spent.
 It can easily pay for itself just in water conservation efforts, and if it alerts you to a leak you might avoid thousands of dollars in water damage.
 Plus it can finally settle the “who wastes more water showering debate” in your household.
 Pick up your Flume water monitoring and leak detection system straight from the friendly folks at Flume for just $199.

 The Flume 2